 Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
 Prior authorization is required.
 In-network providers are responsible to obtain prior authorization.
 You pay a \$20 copay for each Medicare-covered pulmonary rehabilitation visit.
 Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 You pay a \$0 copay for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
 Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
-Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
-You pay a \$0 copay for the Medicare-covered counseling and shared decision-making visit or for the LDCT.
-For LDCT lung cancer screenings after the initial LDCT screening: the members must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non- physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decisionmaking visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified nonphysician practitioner.
+For LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified nonphysician practitioner.
+If a physician or qualified nonphysician practitioner elects to provide a lung cancer screening counseling and shared decision or physician practitioner elects to provide a lung cancer screening counseling and shared decision or physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for You pay a \$0 copay for the Medicare-covered counseling and shared decision-making visit or for the LDCT.